ExistensialReset/flowmosr/principles/FLOW_JUSTICE_PRINCIPLES.md

 This document defines the foundational principles of justice within Flow.

+This system uses constrained, transparent, minimal coercive force for safety.

 Justice in Flow is not retribution.
 Justice is not punishment.
 Justice is not pain exchanged for pain.